tevino/DCCV/README.md

 	$ d 你好

-For phrases, for instance 'Thanksgiving Day':
+For phrases are the same, for instance 'Thanksgiving Day':

-	$ d "Thanksgiving Day"
+	$ d Thanksgiving Day

 or:

 	$ d "Thanksgiving Day"

-If you do not specify the word to query, DCCV will get word from your clipboard.
+If you do not specify what to query, DCCV will get a word from your clipboard.
-In this case, you just need to:
+In this case, all you need is:

 	$ d